Reader Q&A: Do I or Do I Not Have Gender Dysphoria?

 It also sounds like you were raised in somewhat of a “genderless” home, which means you may not have noticed extreme gender discomfort as a kid.
 The fact that your discomfort became more noticeable during puberty is of more importance to note.

 Remember, be careful about comparing yourself to others—doing that too much will stand in the way of you finding your truth.

 Comparison is the thief of joy. – Theodore Roosevelt

 Let’s sum things up.

 From what I hear you saying in your email, you feel strongly that you do not identify, nor want to be identified, as female.
 How far towards the “male” side of the spectrum will you end up wanting to go?
-Take it a step at a time, and pay close attention to how it feels as you move farther away from female and more towards male.
+Take it a step at a time, and pay close attention to how it feels as you move farther away from female and more towards male (keeping in mind there is an entire nonbinary spectrum as well!).
 Eventually you’ll find your “sweet spot.” 🙂

 Before I go, here are a couple of additional resources for you:

 How Do I Know if I’m Transgender? is a video I made that gets more into the process of getting closer to figuring this out